Eydie Gormé: Career

 In 1964, Columbia released the album Amor, which spent 22 weeks on the charts.
 The song "Sabor a Mí" became one of Gormé's signature tunes.
 In 1965, a sequel appeared called More Amor, later reissued as Cuatro Vidas.
 Her last album with Los Panchos was Navidad Means Christmas (1966), later reissued as Blanca Navidad.
 She recorded other Spanish albums in her career, including the Grammy-nominated La Gormé (1976).
 Muy Amigos/Close Friends (1977), a duet collection with Puerto Rican singer Danny Rivera, also received a Grammy nomination.

 Steve and Eydie performed a tribute to George Gershwin on their television special Our Love Is Here to Stay, which won an Emmy Award for Outstanding Variety Music or Comedy Special.
 Two years later they sang on Steve and Eydie Celebrate Irving Berlin and again won an Emmy Award for Outstanding Variety Music or Comedy Special.
-In 1989 they started the record label GL Music.
-They sang with Frank Sinatra on his seventieth-birthday tour and on his album Duets II (1994).
+In 1989, they started the record label GL Music.
+They sang with Frank Sinatra on his 70th-birthday tour and on his album Duets II (1994).
 They recorded a cover version of the song "Black Hole Sun" by the rock band Soundgarden for the album Lounge-A-Palooza (1997).

-As the twenty-first century arrived, the couple announced plans to reduce their touring, starting a One More for the Road Tour in 2002.
+As the 21st century arrived, the couple announced plans to reduce their touring, starting a One More for the Road Tour in 2002.
 In 2006, Gormé became a blogger.
 In November 2009, after his wife retired, Lawrence embarked on a solo music tour.

 Personal life

 Gormé and Lawrence had two sons.
 David Nessim Lawrence (b.
 1960) is an ASCAP Award-winning composer who composed the score for High School Musical.
-Michael Robert Lawrence (1962-1986) died at the age of 23 of ventricular fibrillation from an undiagnosed heart condition.
+Michael Robert Lawrence (1962–1986) died at the age of 23 of ventricular fibrillation from an undiagnosed heart condition.

-Gormé and Lawrence were in Atlanta, Georgia at the time of their son's death, having performed at the Fox Theater the night before.
-Frank Sinatra, a family friend, sent his private plane to fly the couple to New York where David had been attending school.
+Gormé and Lawrence were in Atlanta, Georgia, at the time of their son's death, having performed at the Fox Theater the night before.
+Frank Sinatra, a family friend, sent his private plane to fly the couple to New York, where David had been attending school.
 After their son's death, Gormé and Lawrence suspended touring for a year.

 Death

-Gormé died on August 10, 2013, six days before her 85th birthday, at Sunrise Hospital & Medical Center in Las Vegas after a brief, undisclosed illness.
+Gormé died on August 10, 2013, 6 days short of her 85th birthday, at Sunrise Hospital & Medical Center in Las Vegas following an undisclosed illness.
 She was interred at Hillside Memorial Park in Los Angeles, California.

 Lawrence issued a statement: "Eydie has been my partner on stage and in my life for more than 55 years.
 I fell in love with her the moment I saw her and even more the first time I heard her sing.
 While my personal loss is unimaginable, the world has lost one of the greatest pop vocalists of all time."
+Lawrence died on March 7, 2024, at the age of 88 from complications of Alzheimer's disease.

+In popular culture

+Gormé was portrayed by Victoria Jackson in the popular Saturday Night Live skit "The Sinatra Group" in tandem with Mike Myers portraying her husband Steve Lawrence.